CireTheBoos/project/README.md

 # Folders

-There's multiple folders because the main project use some custom library crates :
+There's multiple folders because the main project use some custom library crates.
-- Main project is called "tetra".
-- Others are library crates (mostly independent).
-- "bvh" is not yet used by "tetra" but working.

-They all have a README if you're interested in one of them.
+You can explore the ones you want to know more about (they all have READMEs) :
+- "tetra" (main project) : Graphics renderer.
+- "suballocation" : Allocate/Reallocate/Deallocate regions of a given memory buffer, for objects that changes in size at runtime.
+- "bvh" : Bounding Volume Hierachy, an acceleration struture used in ray tracing.
+- ".._utils" : Just some utilities, not that interesting.

 # Launch